-Location Measuring Points Special attention is to be paid to the combined tanks (ballast and fuel oil), prone to rapid wastage, in addition to the following: All of ballast tanks in front of E/R boundaries Close-up Survey is required for tank top, bottom and boundary platings of the tanks not forming their boundaries by full envelope (both shells and decks).
+Location Measuring Points Special attention is to be pa wastage, in addition to the fo aid to the combined tanks (ballast and fuel oil), prone to rapid bllowing: All of ballast tanks in front of E/R boundaries Close-up Survey is required for tank top, bottom and boundary platings of the tanks not forming their boundaries by full envelope (both shells and decks).
 And special attention is to be paid to connections between frames and brackets, and on docking brackets, lightening holes Inside of tanks Double bottom ballast tanks, side ballast tanks, and shaft tunnels Special attention is to be paid to inner bottom platings meeting bulkheads, edge platings reaching to tank side brackets, and on lightening holes/slots in way of girders and on bottom shells around striking pads below sounding pipes.
 Bulkheads facing a heated zone Special attention is to be paid to bulkheads facing E/R space, or fuel oil tanks being heated.
 Bottom platings below sounding pipes Special attention is to be paid to bilge tanks in E/R Chain lockers in fore peak tanks Special attention is to be paid to bottom platings and side boundaries of chain lockers.